binaryburn/PALO-ALTO-NETWORKS/ha.md

     * IAM permissions for timer to execute Lambda function.

+  #### Manifest File

+  The export-config and execute-failover functions use a configuration manifest file to determine values to edit in configuration files.
+The manifest is also used to determine which EIPs are to be re-assigned, and which route tables to edit.

+  #### Parameters

   The following parameters are required for executing the Cloudformation template:
   * PaloIp
     * The IP address for the firewall management interface.